 Commerce and services.

+The commerce and services sector is one of the largest in El Salvador; it employs a large number of the Salvadoran population.
 This sector includes workers in call centers, hotels, secretarial work, and many others.
 A few of these jobs have extra benefits, such as bonuses.

 Sugar and coffee field worker.

-Agriculture & seasonal workers.
+Agriculture and seasonal workers.

 How many days per week do you work in El Salvador?